ssaily/tms-demo/monitoring/README.md

 # Monitoring Kubernetes and Kafka Streams with Prometheus

-This directory contains git submodules for kube-prometheus and Highlander reverse proxy.
+This directory contains git submodule for Highlander reverse proxy and Prometheus jsonnet project.

 # M3 user config